TomasHubelbauer/github-actions-code-to-do-github-issues-backup-demo/README.md

 The action is based on [todo](https://github.com/TomasHubelbauer/todo).

-It recognizes to-do comments in source code files.
-It can also recognize check boxes in MarkDown, line this:
+It recognizes to-do comments and MarkDown check boxes, like this:

 - [ ] Do something